Haus raises $4.5 million to replace your wine club membership – TechCrunch

 “Antiquated liquor laws have stunted innovation in the spirits space since prohibition, despite the fact that today’s drinkers are desperate for something different,” says Price Hambrecht.
 “Selling directly to the drinker means we can build relationships with our customers, iterate quickly based on their feedback and ultimately create the products they want.”
 So, Haus was born.

 Haus saw fundraising as a chance to grow not only an early community of stakeholders, but customers.
 Helena equates their fundraising process to more of a crowdfunding approach than a traditional VC round, with over 10 funds and 100 individual investors contributing.
 Raising capital meant crowdsourcing a community of people who believed in what they were building and were willing to seed it into their own networks.
-Some angeles included Casey Neistat, former CEO and Chairman of Campari Gerry Ruvo, Away co-founder Jen Rubio, Superhuman founder Rahul Vohra, and Yelp co-founder Russell Simmons.
+Some angels included Casey Neistat, former CEO and chairman of Campari Gerry Ruvo, Away co-founder Jen Rubio, Superhuman founder Rahul Vohra and Yelp co-founder Russell Simmons.

-Contributing funds include Combine, Haystack Ventures, Homebrew, Shrug Capital, Resolute Venture Partners, Coatue, Dream Machine and Work Life Ventures among others.
+Contributing funds include Combine, Haystack Ventures, Homebrew, Shrug Capital, Resolute Venture Partners, Coatue, Dream Machine and Work Life Ventures, among others.

 Subscriptions work when customers form habits.
 Haus plans to retain its community around its trendy party beverage with discounts and events, bolstered by editorial content in the future.
 What the founders are really pitching, however, is a lifestyle change.